9 Comforting Bible Verses For When You Lose a Pet

 Are not five sparrows sold for two pennies?
 Yet not one of them is forgotten by God.

-This verse directly speaks to God's love for His creation, even the small and inexpensive birds sold for pennies in the ancient markets.
-God cares about the suffering and life of every animal in his creation and loves also the pet's owner.
+This verse from the book of Luke directly speaks to God's love for all of the creatures in his creation, even the small and inexpensive birds sold for pennies in the ancient markets.
+God cares about the suffering and life of every animal in his kingdom as much as he cares for the pet's owner.
 God remembers each moment of a pet's life, and delights in the beauty of each part of his created world, no matter how small.
-This is one of the most comforting Bible verses when a pet dies.
+Because of this profound and unquestioning declaration of care, this verse can be one of the most comforting when you lose a pet.

 Genesis 1:20-25